one-among-us/data/people/Susiethegamer/page.en.md

 ## Memories

 Susie was a sweet and cheerful trans girl.
 She had a passion for video games.
-Her username, “Susiethegamer,” was taken from the character Goldenglow (Susie Glitter) in *Arknights*.
+She especially liked the character Goldenglow (Susie Glitter) in *Arknights*.
+And so, she used the username “Susiethegamer”.

 Susie and her best friend Nekomaki often played games together.
 She usually played *The Finals*, and whenever she suffered from simulator sickness, she would switch to Nekomaki’s favourite game *Rainbow Six Siege*.